Awareness ribbon: History

-In 1991, the red ribbon was created by the Visual AIDS Artists Caucus, a New York–based group of artists and AIDS activist.
+In 1991, the red ribbon was created by the Visual AIDS Artists Caucus, a New York–based group of artists and AIDS activists.
 They wished to create a visual symbol to demonstrate compassion for people living with AIDS and their caregivers.
 The color red was chosen for its "connection to blood and the idea of passion"—both anger and love.
 During the 1991 Tony Awards, actor Jeremy Irons wore the bright red ribbon pinned on his chest.
-Though the symbolism of the ribbon was not allowed to be discussed on air, the media and public noticed the eye catching ribbon, and its popularity grew overnight.
+Though the symbolism of the ribbon was not allowed to be discussed on air, the media and public noticed the eye-catching ribbon, and its popularity grew overnight.
 The red ribbon was purposefully not copyrighted in the United States, to allow it to be worn and used widely as a symbol in the fight against AIDS.
-The year 1992 was declared by The New York Times as "The year of the Ribbon".
+The year 1992 was declared by The New York Times as "The Year of the Ribbon."

 Today the red ribbon is an internationally recognized symbol of AIDS awareness and a design icon.
 It has led the way for many other color ribbons and awareness projects.

+In Russia, Belarus and other countries of the former Soviet Union, gold and black striped ribbons are used to celebrate the Allies' victory in World War II (9 May).
+In Spain a yellow ribbon became a symbol of solidarity with the 2017–18 Spanish constitutional crisis in provisional detention.

 The Unicode character standard has a "reminder ribbon" character (🎗️) at code point U+1F397.
-No color is specified for it, and platforms vary in its presentation; it can appear yellow, blue, or red depending on the device or software in which it is viewed.
+No color is officially specified for it, and older platforms varied in its presentation; it could appear yellow, blue, or red depending on the device or software in which it is viewed.
+However on all updated major platforms since 2021 it only appears yellow.

+On social media, some users will add visual effects to their user icons as an "awareness avatar", in a similar way to wearing a physical ribbon.

 Purpose and usage

 Ribbons can be used simply to raise awareness of a disease or signify that an individual has been personally affected by that disease or condition.
 People often place ribbons around college campuses, throughout neighborhoods, and in public business places so that others can see them and realize they are not alone in their battle.
 Ribbon colors are often associated with one or more conditions but there are several sources that define what color relates to which condition.
 They also provide an outline of the dates in which that ribbon is significant.
 Ribbons are often promoted to signify the prevalence of a specific disease or condition.

 There are ribbon colors that also associate with animals and organizations that work with animals.
-The Animal Legal Defense Fund fights for the rights of all animals alike while displaying and orange ribbon.
+The Animal Legal Defense Fund fights for the rights of all animals alike while displaying an orange ribbon.
 Animal abuse awareness is also well known for its use of the purple ribbon.